***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 - When you use the funds for qualified medical expenses.

 What does this mean exactly?
 Let’s say you are a single 35 year old person who makes $70,000 per year.
-That means the federal government will tax you 22% on all your earnings with a few exceptions and an HSA is one of them.
+That means the federal government will tax you 22% on all your earnings with a few exceptions and a Health Savings Account is one of them.

 If you maxed out the $3,500 contribution limit, then you’d save yourself $770 in taxes that year.
 This does not include applicable state taxes, that changes depending where you live.

 If you do this for the next 30 years until retirement, you will save $23,100 in federal taxes alone.
-This is just the tip of the iceberg.
+Clearly, HSA tax benefits are quite powerful.

 The Benefits of an HSA Beat All Other Saving Vehicles

-Think of an HSA as a traditional IRA on steroids.
+Think of a Health Savings Account as a traditional IRA on steroids.
 The money put in an HSA can be invested just like a 401K.

 Programs may vary slightly but generally once your HSA account balance has $1,000 in it you can start investing the surplus.
 The company managing your HSA account will have a list of investment options to select from.